 No, you are a prisoner with a customized profile, a profile you can fill out creatively.
 If you are un or underemployed, no intrusive prison bureaucrat will stop you from putting down a joke occupation so you can still look cool dissing even the idea of being someone else’s wage slave.

-You are no faceless inmate of a giant corporate-controlled prison, you are more like the star of your very own movie about prison life, and when it comes to your movie, your timeline, you are not like Tom Hanks who only got 85% of the screen time in Shawshank Redemption.
+You are no faceless inmate of a giant corporate-controlled prison, you are more like the star attraction of your very own prison cell with all sorts of flattering pictures of yourself taped to the white cinderblock walls.
+Within that cell, you have your very own, never-to-be-canceled reality show , and when it comes to your show, you are not like Tom Hanks who only got 85% of the screen time in Shawshank Redemption.

-No way Jose, on your timeline movie you’re getting the 100% you deserve!
+No way Jose, on your reality show you’re getting the 100% you deserve!

 But if you don’t go back, you won’t be a star of anything.

-If you don’t go back, you won’t have another measly micro second of screen time.
-Instead of being the star of your timeline movie, you will be a furtive, off-camera fugitive, like an unemployed extra locked out of the studio hoping that a talent scout will notice you sleeping under a bridge.
+If you don’t go back, you won’t have another measly micro-second of screen time.
+Instead of being the star of your timeline movie, you will be a furtive, off-camera fugitive, like an unemployed extra locked out of the studio hoping that a Hollywood talent scout will notice you sleeping under a bridge.

 Sensing the direction of your thoughts and feelings via facial recognition algorithms that track and interpret minute changes of facial expression, one of the matrix agents steps forward.